how to ferment hot sauce

 • Food-grade gloves for handling hot peppers during fermentation prep

-1. Prep Hot Pepper Ingredients — Remove stems from peppers and chop into small pieces to speed fermentation process.
-Wear food-grade gloves when handling hot peppers - fermentation doesn't remove capsaicin and you don't want chili burns later!
+2. Prep Hot Pepper Ingredients — Remove stems from peppers and chop into small pieces to speed fermentation process.
+Wear food-grade gloves when handling hot peppers—fermentation doesn't remove capsaicin and you don't want chili burns later!

-3. Prepare Fermentation Brine — Mix salt with filtered water until dissolved.
+4. Prepare Fermentation Brine (Brine Method) — Mix salt with filtered water until dissolved.
 Use just enough brine to cover peppers by 1 inch in fermentation vessel.
+For mash, mix ground peppers directly with salt and pack tightly.

-5. Create Anaerobic Environment for Lacto-Fermentation — Use airlock lid OR loose-fitting cover.
+6. Create Anaerobic Environment — Use airlock lid OR loose-fitting cover.
 The CO2 produced during fermentation will push out oxygen and prevent mold growth.

-8. Fermentation Aroma Alert — One day you'll walk into your home and immediately know fermentation has started.
-It's an unmistakable tangy, slightly funky scent that fills the room - your first sign the lactobacillus is working its flavor magic on your hot sauce.
+9. Fermentation Aroma Alert — One day you'll walk into your home and immediately know fermentation has started.
+It's an unmistakable tangy, slightly funky scent that fills the room—your first sign the lactobacillus is working its flavor magic on your hot sauce.

 Hot Pepper Selection Guide for Fermented Hot Sauce

-Heat Level Scoville Range Pepper Examples for Fermentation Fermented Hot Sauce Notes
+Heat Level Scoville Range Pepper Examples Fermentation Notes

-Mild Peppers 0-5,000 SHU Bell peppers, Poblano, Anaheim Great for beginner fermented sauce makers, blend well with hot varieties
+Mild Peppers 0-5,000 SHU Bell peppers, Poblano, Anaheim Great for beginners, blend well with hot varieties.
+Thick walls — mash or brine both work.

-Medium Heat Peppers 5,000-30,000 SHU Jalapeño, Serrano, Fresno Red jalapeños work better than green for fermentation — better flesh-to-seed ratio
+Medium Heat 5,000-30,000 SHU Jalapeño, Serrano, Fresno Red jalapeños work better than green—better flesh-to-seed ratio.
+Juicy enough for mash.

-Hot Peppers 30,000-100,000 SHU Cayenne, Tabasco, Thai Classic fermentation peppers for traditional hot sauce, develop complex fermented flavors
+Hot Peppers 30,000-100,000 SHU Cayenne, Tabasco, Thai Classic fermentation peppers.
+Cayenne needs brine (thin walls, low moisture).
+Tabasco peppers have more juice.

-Add aromatics like garlic, onion, and carrots during fermentation — not just for flavor, but for the complex sugars that feed beneficial bacteria during lacto-fermentation process.
+Flavor Enhancement Strategy: Add aromatics like garlic, onion, and carrots during fermentation—not just for flavor, but for the complex sugars that feed beneficial bacteria during lacto-fermentation process.

-Ferment 70% of your peppers using lacto-fermentation, then blend with 30% fresh peppers for brightness.
-This gives fermented complexity plus fresh pepper punch - similar to our approach at Salamander Tropical hot sauce development.
+Hybrid Fermentation Method: Ferment 70% of your peppers using lacto-fermentation, then blend with 30% fresh peppers for brightness.
+This gives fermented complexity plus fresh pepper punch—similar to our approach at Salamander Tropical development.

 Target pH: 4.0 or lower for safe fermented hot sauce storage